LoveChild 18: Just Married—and Living with His Family!

 She had to bow to his mother's extensive knowledge of how to nurse a sick patient, but did everything Jennie told her to do.
 There was a constant stream of mustard plasters, chicken broth, tea, and other home remedies.

-They brought a basin of hot water with a little mentholatum in it up to his bedroom and Robert was propped up with a towel over his head so he could breath in the mist and hopefully loosen the phlegm in his lungs.
+They brought a basin of hot water with a little mentholatum in it up to his bedroom and Robert was propped up with a towel over his head so he could breathe in the mist and hopefully loosen the phlegm in his lungs.

 Of course, his mother, family members, church members, and friends were praying round the clock that God would spare Robert, but the days went by and he didn’t seem any better.